Design Technology Curriculum at Springfield Academy

 In Key Stage 1 the children will learn to design purposeful, functional and appealing products that are based on design criteria.
 They will make products by using a wide range of materials and develop the use of tools to cut, shape, join and finish.
 They will learn to evaluate products and suggest how it could be improved to be stronger, stiffer and more stable.
 They will learn to cook simple food with an emphasis on savoury dishes.

 In Key Stage 2 the children will learn to design purposeful products that are aimed at particular individuals or groups.
 They will develop their ideas through detailed planning, evaluating product design, observational drawings and making prototypes.
 They will make products and learn how to use a wide variety of tools, equipment, materials and components.
 They will learn to design and cook food with an emphasis on savoury dishes.

-Links are also made with the wider community with engaging engineering projects being run by Cummins.
+Links are also made with the wider community with engaging engineering projects being run by local businesses.

 Our PSHE curriculum aims to give the pupils at Springfield Academy the knowledge to understand the choices they face as they grow up and the skills to make safe choices as they prepare to become adults.

 Our curriculum aims to develop skills and attributes such as resilience, self-esteem, risk-management, team work and critical thinking in the context of learning grouped into four core themes: Citizenship and Economic Well-being, Relationships Education / Growing Up, Healthy Lifestyles and Staying Safe.

 Healthy lifestyles include being prepared for puberty, drugs education (especially smoking and alcohol) and sexual health.

 In relationships we look at positive friendships but also explore bullying/controlling behaviour and what to do if they are being treated in a way they do not like.

 Pupils also study citizenship issues to help to develop and express their own opinions.
 Topics include understanding and tolerating people who are different from them and developing a basic understanding of our political system and British values.